 The problem is unique to Deployment Solution because it uses as a source the Deployment Share, which is also the destination for the same packages.
 Other packages do not see this symptom.
 DS 7.5 will also not have this problem because the Deployment share is no longer used.

-It is not recommended as a "Best Practice" to install Package Services on the NS, though it is possible.
-It is known to add additional load to the SMP Server because the packages are all duplicated (except for the DS packages) and the NS is already very busy with file transfer, so we don't really need to add yet more file load.
-There are times customers may desire to do so, such as a very small independent location, but as a general rule, this is not recommended.
+It is not recommended as a "Best Practice" to install Package Services on the SMP server, though it is possible.
+It is known to add additional load to the SMP Server because the packages are all duplicated (except for the DS packages) and the SMP is already very busy with file transfer, so we don't really need to add yet more file load.

 In the case of Deployment Solution, additional problems occur, such as those mentioned above.

-Thus, to resolve the issue, you should remove Package services from the SMP itself, and if you must have a separate package server, install these services on another system.
-It should be noted that package services take up very little RAM, since it's mostly a UNC location or file transfer over HTTP if desired, so other than the disk space and OS requirements, Package doesn't need a LOT.
+Thus, to resolve the issue, the Package services should be removed from the SMP itself, and if it must have a package server, install the Package Server services on another system.
+It should be noted that package services take up very little RAM, since it's mostly a UNC location or file transfer over HTTP if desired.

 It should however be noted that the site server, for DS 7.0-7.1 must also have Task and DS components on it to work.